Wonga Park

 Table Chart PROFILE FAQ

-Wonga Park's dwelling structures, as per the latest Census report, were predominantly houses at 99.8%, with other dwellings such as semi-detached homes, apartments, and others composing 0.2%.
-Home ownership in Wonga Park stood at 44.8%, with mortgaged properties accounting for 49.8% and rented dwellings at 5.4%.
-The median monthly mortgage repayment in the area was $2,300, while the median weekly rent figure was recorded as $491.
-Nationally, Wonga Park's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Wonga Park's dwelling structures, as per the latest Census, consisted of 99.8% houses and 0.2% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Wonga Park stood at 44.8%, with mortgaged dwellings at 49.8% and rented ones at 5.4%.
+The median monthly mortgage repayment was $2,300, higher than Melbourne metro's average of $2,000.
+Median weekly rent in Wonga Park was $491, compared to Melbourne metro's $390.
+Nationally, Wonga Park's mortgage repayments were significantly higher at $2,300 against the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing